tekitou898009890/stable_diffusion_webui_embedding_estimate/README.md

 1. prepare the target vector output

-2. input the embedding to be adjusted to the encoder
+2. input the embedding to be adjusted to encoder or U-NET

 3. calculate the loss value from the output of 2 and the target output and adjust

 This method was adopted.
+(Incidentally, encoder could not reproduce the value of the emphasis syntax, so if you use emphasis syntax, it is recommended to use U-NET.)

 ## Parameters

-When using this method, enter the following parameters and press "estimate!
+To use this method, enter the following parameters and press the "estimate!

+### prompt type

+Decide whether to use Prompt or Negative Prompt.

 ### steps

-The number of steps to be used in t2i,i2i.
-The number of steps used in t2i,i2i may be the same as the number of steps you normally use.
+The number of steps to use with t2i and i2i.
+It may be the same number of steps as you normally use.

 ### text

-Prompt used by t2i,i2i.
+The prompt to use with t2i,i2i.
 Syntax should be the same as webui's (need to check if it works with other syntax than emphasized syntax).

 ### Training Part